George Dixon (Royal Navy officer): Service under Captain Cook

+Work with William Bolts

 In 1782, George Dixon was engaged by William Bolts.
 The Wiener Zeitung newspaper of 29 June 1782 carried a report from Fiume that, "in the early days of this month, Mr. von Bolts, Director of the Triestine East India Company, together with the English captain, Mr. Digson, arrived in this city".
 George Dixon wrote in the introduction to his account of the voyage he made for the Etches Company to the North West Coast in 1785–1788:

 So early as 1781, William Bolts, Esq; fitted out the Cobenzell, an armed ship of 700 tons, for the North-West Coast of America.
 She was to have sailed from Trieste (accompanied by a tender of forty-five tons) under Imperial colours, and was equally fitted out for trade or discovery: men of eminence in every department of science were engaged on board; all the maritime Courts of Europe were written to, in order to secure a good reception for these vessels, at their respective ports, and favourable answers were returned; yet, after all, this expedition, so exceedingly promising in every point of view, was overcome by a set of interested men, then in power in Vienna.

 The Triestine Society sent the Cobenzell in September 1783 on a commercial voyage to the Malabar Coast and China by way of the Cape of Good Hope.
 After leaving Trieste, she proceeded to Marseille, where she took in the principal part of her cargo and departed that port in December.
 Apparently, Bolts still wished to carry out his North West Coast venture in connection with this voyage, and asked George Dixon to participate.
 However, Dixon went back to England, where he attempted to interest Sir Joseph Banks and English merchants in the North West Coast fur trade.
 This resulted in the formation of the Etches consortium, of which Dixon became a member with appointment as captain of the Queen Charlotte.
 The similarity is notable between the plan of the consortium and that elaborated by Bolts, which was apparently communicated to them by Dixon.

+King George's Sound Company and Pacific voyage

 In 1785, Dixon became a partner in Richard Cadman Etches and Company, commonly called the King George's Sound Company to develop fur trade in present-day British Columbia and Alaska.
 In September 1785 Dixon and fellow trader Nathaniel Portlock sailed from England.
 Portlock was in command of the larger vessel, the 320-ton bm King George, with a crew of 59.
 Dixon commanded the 200 ton (bm) Queen Charlotte, with a crew of 33.
 Dixon and Portlock sailed together for most of their three-year voyage.